KarenChen96/Algorithm/com/cecilia/Heap/README.md

 - When to use?
     - When the element needs to be moved up to maintain the heap's property, e.g., offer(E e)
 - How?
     - Compare the element with its parent, move it up when necessary.
-Do this until the element doens't need to be moved.
+Do this until the element doesn't need to be moved.

 **percolateDown()**
 - When to use?
     - When the element needs to be moved down to maintain the heap's property, e.g., poll()
 - How?
-    - Compare the element with its tow children, (in a min heap) if the smallest one of the two childern is smaller than the element, swap this element with that child.
-Do this until the element doens't need to be moved.
+    - Compare the element with its tow children, (in a min heap) if the smallest one of the two children is smaller than the element, swap this element with that child.
+Do this until the element doesn't need to be moved.

 **Heapify()**
  - Convert an array into a heap in O(N) time
  - How?
+  - percolateDown().
+For each node that has at least one child (i.e., for each parent node), perform percolateDown() action, in the order from the nodes on the deepest level to the root.
+Time complexity = O(N)
+  - Note:
+    - Alternative solution 1: Heapify via offer and percolateUp.
+Time complexity = O(NlogN)
+    - Review: sum of geometric progression/sequence

+Notes of Implementation:
+1. For a heap implemented by an array, maintaining a size is necessary. this.array.length doesn't change (if not expand capacity) during offer()/poll(), we will don't know the actual size of the heap without this.size field.
+2. percolateDown() and percolateUp() is iterative not a one-time swap&swap.
+3. In percolateDown(), note that the right child node doesn't necessarily exist.
+4. Tricks:
+    4.1 In percolateDown(), use a swapCandidateIndex to avoid too many if-block 4.2 In update(), in order to determine whether the element needs to be percolated up ot down, just simply compare it with its original value.
+    4.3 In offer(), when capacity needs to be expanded, Arrays.copyOf() can make thing much easier.
+This method applies to both object array and primitive type array.
+5. Runtime Exception VS. Error VS. Checked Exception (https://docs.oracle.com/javase/tutorial/essential/exceptions/catchOrDeclare.html)

 TO-DO
-- Heap practice class: Imlpement a heap
 - unknown questions solution
 - practice class review
-- leetcode schdule
+- leetcode schedule